 This guide details 14 different strategies and tactics that will ensure your page ranks higher than the competition and that your site’s traffic doesn’t drop.
 If it is dropping, then these tactics can also be used as a way to get back on top.

-This guide can be used as a follow-on from our previous Complete Guide to SEO.
+This guide can be used as a follow-on from our comprehensive guide to SEO.

 1. Understand how Google’s ranking algorithm works